Marios Neophytou

-Marios Neophytou (Μάριος Νεοφύτου; born February 4, 1977, in Limassol, Cyprus) is a retired Cypriot football striker and current football manager.
+Marios Neophytou (Μάριος Νεοφύτου; born 4 February 1977 in Limassol, Cyprus) is a retired Cypriot football striker.

 Club career

 He began his career in 1993, playing for AEL Limassol.
 He remained to AEL until 1999, when he was transferred to Anorthosis.
 In his last season in Anorthosis, after having a successful season with his team and playing in all the Championship matches for his team scoring thirty three goals and becoming the top scorer in the season 2002-2003.
 Then he caused the interest of the Greek team OFI and he transferred there in the summer of 2003.
 The next season, he returned in Cyprus, to APOEL where in three seasons he scored 26 goals.
 In June 2007 he signed with AEK Larnaca.
 In 2008, he signed for Nea Salamina and then for Olympiakos Nicosia in 2009.
 He then moved to APOP Kinyras Peyias.
 Afterwards he signed to Akritas Chlorakas in 2010 where he played for one year as a player and became the season's top scorer of the club.